Skip to content

 Where we'll recommend in-person

-• · First-time AT trials — equipment needs to be felt and tried in the real environment before prescription.
+• · First-time AT trials: equipment often needs to be felt and tried in the real environment before prescription, though earlier assistive technology consultations can suit telehealth where clinically appropriate.

 Three sessions that thrive online